Cynth3tik/awesome/README.md

 *   [vpulim/node-soap](https://github.com/vpulim/node-soap) - A SOAP client and server for node.js.

 *   [BobNisco/Spotlistr](https://github.com/BobNisco/Spotlistr) - 🎧 Convert Anything to a Spotify Playlist!

-*   [google/palette.js](https://github.com/google/palette.js) - Script for generating colour palettes for use with graphs, charts and cartography.

 ## Go